 James L. Murray Memorial Award

-This award was established in March 2018 in memory of Mr. Jim (James) Murray, who passed away suddenly in January 2018.
-He was an outstanding advocate and member of the local bar.
-2019 was the first year it was presented.
-The criteria for this award is:
+This award was established at the Board meeting of April 13, 2018 to honour the memory of Mr. Jim (James) Murray, who passed away suddenly in January 2018.
+He was an outstanding advocate and long-time member of the local bar.
+Nominations for this award are reviewed by the Public Service Awards Committee with the following criteria considered:

 “Awarded to a member of the TBLA that displays the highest standards of ethics, professionalism, and civility in his/her practice as an advocate.”

-In March of 2019 the first recipient of this award was Jack Jamieson, who was certainly well deserving of this award.
-He is a lawyer who definitely displays all the highest qualities of professionalism, ethics, and civility in his practice of law.
-Congratulations Jack!
+At the March 27, 2019 AGM the first recipient of this award, Jack Jamieson, was presented with the 2018 award.
+Mr. Jamieson definitely displays all the highest qualities of professionalism, ethics, and civility in his practice of law and is the perfect first recipient of this award.